-This used to be our Best Buy for bouldering pads because it was the cheapest, was versatile, and came with a lot of features.
+This is our Best Buy for bouldering pads because it is among the least expensive, most versatile, and featured pads available.
 That said, this was the stiffest pad we tested.
-If you don't do many tall problems, you might want a more forgiving pad with an angled hinge like the Metolius Bailout, which is now our Best Buy winner.
-The Bailout edged ahead because it is easier to carry stuff with and we preferred the little details.
+If you don't do many tall problems, you might want a more forgiving pad with an angled hinge like the Metolius Session.
 The Mad Pad will last a long time and might even be sort of shiny when its time has come.
-If you have the cash, we would recommend the the Metolius Boss Hogg or the Organic Simple Pad.
-But overall the Mad Pad is the most foam you can get for the money.
+If you have the cash, we would recommend the Metolius Boss Hogg or Organic Simple Pad.
+But overall the Mad Pad has the thickest piece of foam you can get for the money.

 View our complete Crash Pad Review to see how this product compared to others.

 RELATED REVIEW: Crash Pad Review: The Best Bouldering Pad

 The Mad Pad stands out for how much foam you get for $159.
 This is one of the least expensive pads we reviewed and and only the massive Black Diamond Mondo Pad has thicker foam.
 The Mad Pad's five-inch-thick foam is the stiffest of all the pads we tested.
 When you put it over a sharp rock it is almost impossible to feel it whether it is a big or small fall.
 The foam is also durable.
 While the pad softened up a little over time, it did not do so nearly as much as most pads.
 All pads eventually have their foam break down, but this one should last a long time.